5th August, 2019

-For example, if you have a Dropbox account or have signed up for MYOB Essentials, then you’re already using cloud-based solutions in your business.
+For example, if you have a Dropbox account or have signed up for MYOB Business accounting software, then you’re already using cloud-based solutions in your business.

 The use of SaaS solutions allows the businesses to leverage off the cloud resources, technological expertise and software intelligence of the service provider, making it easier for the business owner to focus their efforts on building their business.

 For instance, businesses that sell physical stock and need a dependable way to manage, can rely on a cloud-based inventory management system SaaS solution.
 This replaces the need to develop bespoke database systems, a process which can be challenging (and expensive) to do.

 While people might use money to purchase their goods or services, data is the true currency of business today, and cloud computing is all about keeping that data organised.